Posted on August 24, 2018 by

 Sit down and work out exactly what you can afford to spend on a property without over-stretching yourself.
 You also need to know that you can actually afford the property after you’ve bought it.

-You need to research every aspect of your property venture, including the location, the potential properties themselves, the current market, the processes involved and the local establishments.
-Check out local shops, restaurants and transport links before committing.
+You need to research every aspect of your property venture, including the location, the potential properties themselves, the current market, the processes involved, and the local establishments.
+Check out local shops, restaurants, and transport links before committing.
 Remember, when researching abroad ‘transport links’ refers to both local transport and airports.
+You also need to think about the transportation of your belongings.
+You may find yourself having to rent out an HGV yourself if moving to a location such as continental Europe from the UK.
+If doing this make sure when you rent that you get comprehensive insurance for your HGV to limit any difficulties in this already complex process.

 Get a second opinion